 Write the following numbers using digits:

-Two million, six hundred and seventy two thousand, eight hundred and seventy one.
+One million, one hundred and seventy two thousand, six hundred and twenty seven.

-Four million, four hundred and eighteen thousand, six hundred and forty nine.
+Eight million, four hundred and sixteen thousand, four hundred and fifty two.

 How did you use this starter?
 Can you suggest